kongware/ftor/README.md

 ## Debugging

 The use of pre-curried arrow functions in ftor results in obfustacted debug information full of anonymous functions.
 I'd call it rather lambda hell.
-Since ftor pursues manual currying there is no way to simply add names during the currying process.
+Since ftor pursues manual currying there is no way to simply add corresponding names during the currying process.
 However, a proper functional solution must provide means to solve this issue.
 Hence, ftor ships with a couple of helpers of which the intercepting applicators (`_$_`, `_$$_` etc.) are the most important.
 Intercepting applicators leave both the input and result of a function untouched but intercept their type information.
-Its uncommon name helps to search and replace it in your codebase.
-You can either apply them at the import or simply in-place in the calling code:
+Their uncommon denotements help to search and replace them in the codebase.
+You can either apply them at import or simply in-place at the calling code:

 ```Javascript
 const inc = _$_(x => x + 1, "inc");